 Since the launch of Google Plus, the blogosphere has been making negative comments about the future of Facebook.
-Some say the giant’s social media product means a
+Some say the giant’s social media product means a game over for Facebook.

 Google Plus’ visit is increasing tremendously.
 Although Facebook still have ten times of its 1.8 million visits in last week, the growth of Google Plus became a real threat for them.